 The Investment Manager provides portfolio management and administrative services to the Trust, subject to the overall supervision of the Trustee.
 The Investment Manager is authorized to invest the Trust's assets and make investment decisions on behalf of the Trust.
-Senior executives of the Investment Manager own 163,927 (2017 - 158,044) units, representing 9.8% (2017 - 9.4%) of the outstanding units as at December 31, 2018.
+Senior executives of the Investment Manager own 163,487 (2018 - 163,927) units, representing 9.8% (2018 - 9.8%) of the outstanding units as at December 31, 2019.

 The capital of the Trust is represented by the net assets attributable to holders of redeemable units of the Trust, and comprises investments, cash and cash equivalents, and interest and dividends receivable, offset by liabilities of the Trust.
 As more fully outlined in the Declaration of Trust, the principal investment objective of the Trust is to achieve absolute annual returns, with an emphasis on capital gains, through investment in selected North American securities.
-The Trust will invest its property primarily in North American high yield and distressed debt securities, and in equity securities.
+To achieve its objectives the Trust invests across three core strategies: Distressed Securities; Alternative Credit; and Special Situations Equities.
 The success of the Trust depends on the investment decisions of the Investment Manager and will be influenced by a number of risk factors, including liquidity risk, market risk, investment in options, and leverage from borrowed funds.